thephoeron/cl-isaac/README.md

 ### USAGE

-Make sure you have the latest Quicklisp distribution, then include it as a dependency in your system definition, or from the REPL evaluate `(ql:quickload "cl-isaac")`.
+Make sure you have the latest Quicklisp distribution.
+Include CL-ISAAC as a dependency in your system definition, or evaluate `(ql:quickload "cl-isaac")` from the REPL.

-First, create an isaac context.
+First, you need to create an isaac context.
 There are three functions that do this:

 **isaac:init-kernel-seed** => *`<isaac context>`*